-The armpit, medically known as axilla, refers to a hollow under the arms.
-The natural positioning of the chest, shoulder bone and the upper arm creates it.
+The armpit, medically known as the axilla, refers to a hollow under the arms.
+The natural positioning of the chest, shoulder bone, and the upper arm create it.
 Normally, blood vessels that carry blood to the arms pass through the armpit.

 While the purpose of armpit hair is debated, many believe that it is to prevent sweat from chocking the pores of the skin.
 As for the sweat glands in the armpit, their purpose is to help our bodies to cool off.

 Lastly, due to its position under the arm, which makes it somewhat enclosed, warm and moist, the armpit is home to a lot of bacteria.
 These bacteria are healthy for us; in fact, the average human has about two hundred (200) different types of unseen bacteria on his or her skin.
-Such bacteria establish a presence on us to avoid harmful bacteria from invading us.
-It is when these bacteria breakdown sweat that the armpit smells.
+Such bacteria establish a presence for us to avoid harmful bacteria from invading us.
+It is when these bacteria break down sweat that the armpit begins to smell.